coderefinery/manuals/obs.rst

     If you use **Simple**, you pretty much can't go wrong.
-If you are mainly screensharing and don't have much action video, you can make the bitrate much lower, for example 2500 Kbps.
+If you are mainly screensharing and don't have much action video, you can make the bitrate much lower, for example 1500 Kbps.
 The slower "encoder preset" is, the more CPU power that will be spent to get that quality, so the less space it will use.
 The better your CPU is, the slower you can make it; "fast" to "slow" are reasonable.

     If you use **advanced** you have more options:

-    Streaming: Rate control=CBR, 2500 Kbps, other options don't matter so much, defaults should be fine.
+    Streaming: Rate control=CBR, 1500 Kbps, other options don't matter so much, defaults should be fine.
 You can search for recommendations online, but realize that most others stream high-action games so their settings are much higher than you need.

+    Recording: Recording format, mkv (mp4 is completely unusable if the recording dies, mkv can be uploaded to youtube if it has a supported coder inside of it).
+Encoder=x264,
-    Recording: Recording format, mp4 (mkv would be better, but we need to check that it can be uploaded to common sites).
-Encoder=x264, Rate control=CRF, CRF=22, Keyframe interval=auto, CPU
+    Rate control=CRF, CRF=22, Keyframe interval=auto, CPU
     preset=medium (or slower, for better CPUs)
     (slower=use more CPU to do better